 \subsection{Classification}

-In this section, we provide empirical support for the theoretical analysis from Section (\ref{sec:OptClass}).
+In this subsection we provide empirical support for the theoretical analysis from Section (\ref{sec:OptClass}).
 We evaluate the influence of $\epsilon$ on the classification results using four datasets: a mixture of Gaussians, artificial classes lying on a manifold, handwritten digits and seismic recordings.
-We focus on evaluating how the proposed measures $\rho_P,\rho_{\myvec{\Psi}},\text{Ge}$ (Eqs. \ref{eq:rhop}, \ref{eq:rhopsi}, \ref{eq:GE}, respectively) are correlated with the quality of the classification.
+We focus on evaluating how the proposed measures $\rho_P,\rho_{\myvec{\Psi}},\text{Ge}$ (Eqs.\ (\ref{eq:rhop}), (\ref{eq:rhopsi}), (\ref{eq:GE}), resp.) are correlated with the quality of the classification.